Sonnet 18 from Fidessa, 1596

 In presence, dumb ! she hears not absent moan !

-Thus absent, presence; present, absence maketh:
+Thus absent, presence; present, absence maketh: O God ! what joy I felt when She did smile !

 That, hearing my poor suit, she it mistaketh !